xow/xow/README.md

 # xow

+John Okely
-Head of engineering at @functionly https://functionly.com/
+Head of Engineering at Functionly.

+Experienced in web and systems development.
+Qualified in Computer Science and Business Administration.